bantya/Sheller/README.md

 ### Any Suggestions?
 Want to contribute?
+This project is **MIT license**d.

-If you have any suggestions regarding to the package or want to contribute then please open a pull request!
+If you have any suggestions regarding to the package or want to contribute then please feel free to do so.